 They took ages to dry

 Itchy net lining

-Our Swimming Trunks aren’t ultra-tight speedos, and they’re not big and baggy board shorts.
-Inspired by vintage swimming trunks from the glory days of laid-back beach-attire, they’re cut above the knee for a classic shape that works just as well when you’re clocking a few lengths at the local pool, or kicking back in the south of France.
+These aren’t thigh-hugging endurance-swimmer shorts, and they’re not board-short baggies either.
+Our Swimming Trunks fit right.
+Inspired by vintage trunks of old, harking back to the glory days when poolside attire had a little more sophistication, a little less spandex.
+We cut these above the knee for a classic shape that works just as well if you’re clocking a few lengths at the local lido, or kicking back in the south of France.

 High and dry

 You know the scenario — you plop into the surf for three minutes and you’re stood around with sopping wet shorts for three hours.
 Not ideal, is it?
 Well, you’ll be happy to hear that these materials are both hydrophobic.
 That doesn’t mean they won’t get in the water with you, it just means they’ll dry a lot faster than your old cotton trunks did.

 It’s a well-known fact that itchy swimming trunks aren’t much fun, so we made sure our mesh lining was smooth, soft and comfortable.
 On top of that, it’s made from recycled plastic bottles.
 Isn’t technology brilliant?